obsinity/obsinity/documentation/configuration/counters.md

 The controller returns the configured default percentiles even if the request overrides them. `series[].sum` stores the running total of the measurement (e.g., total milliseconds), `samples` is the count, and `mean` is precomputed if the sketch can expose it cheaply.

+> **Known limitation (Dec 2025):** Histogram queries only return series for the exact key combinations requested.
+If you omit a keyed dimension (for example leaving out `dimensions.channel`) the API hashes the “empty” value and fails to match any stored rows, so you get zero samples instead of an aggregate.
+Workaround: either include the explicit value list for each key (`["web","mobile","partner"]`, `["us-east","us-west","eu-central"]`, etc.) and perform aggregation client side, or define a companion histogram with no keyed dimensions when you need a pre-aggregated view.

 ## REST State Transition Query

 State detection emits transition counters (A→B) and snapshots automatically.
 Query them via `/api/query/state-transitions`: